 “You’ll have to get in line,” Lionel said.
 “Paul, Dale, and I have already asked him that.”

 “Guys,” Derek said, “you can all tryout for Taekwondo and see if you like it.
 If you do, and if you’re accepted, you’ll be in.
 Any of you or all four of you.
-It’s not real expensive, and because I’m working with a fairly new instructor I know he has time for new students.”
+It’s not real expensive, and because I’m working with a fairly new instructor I know he has room for new students.”

 “What do you mean, if we’re accepted?”
 Carry asked.

-“Well, there are two parts to being accepted.
+“Well, there are three parts to being accepted.
 First, you have to be healthy.
 That means going to a doctor and being checked out, just like if you were going out for a sport like football or basketball.
 Second, it’s a mental thing.
 You gotta be sure that you can go to every training session and — I guess you’d call it homework — you practice moves and do exercises at home.
 Also, you have to be taking Taekwondo for the right reasons.
 The sabeomnim, he’s the master, the senior instructor, will make that determination.
 It’s not that hard to qualify.
 Like, I qualified when I was eleven years old and in the seventh grade at Edison.”

 Paul looked at the clock.
 “You going to get something to eat, Derek?” he asked.
 “The sandwich bar’s going to close in about five minutes.
 You better shag your butt over there now.”